 - How to find what is taking up so much space on Mac

-#1 Tip to quickly check and free up Mac disk space
+#1 Tip to quickly check available space and remove system junk on Mac

-This all-in-one solution will help you to analyze your disk space usage and clean up all unneeded junk with just one click.
+This all-in-one solution will help you to analyze how much storage space you have and clean up all unneeded junk with just one click.

-Check space on Mac using About this Mac panel
+Check space on macOS Monterey (or earlier) using About this Mac panel

 - Click on the Apple icon in the Menu bar.